TeamHOI: Learning a Unified Policy for Cooperative Human-Object Interactions with Any Team Size¶

 TL;DR¶

-TeamHOI proposes a framework using a Transformer-based decentralized policy network and Masked Adversarial Motion Prior (Masked AMP), enabling a single policy to generalize to cooperative carrying tasks with any number of agents, achieving 97%+ success rate for 2–8 humanoid agents cooperatively carrying a table.
+The TeamHOI framework is proposed, utilizing a Transformer-based decentralized policy network and Masked Adversarial Motion Priors (Masked AMP).
+This allows a single policy to generalize to cooperative carrying tasks with an arbitrary number of agents, achieving a \(97\%+\) success rate for teams of 2-8 humanoid agents carrying tables.

 Background & Motivation¶